KRechowicz/TrustUp/Root Development/README.md

 # Master Project Folder

-This project folder consists of the TrustUp Application along with the other services needed for the application.
+This project folder consists of the CCI Application along with the other services needed for the application.

 ## Team Members